Emmotes/ic_spoilers/docs/solaak.md

         }
     ],
     "requirements": "",
     "description": {"desc": "$(source_hero) gains a Reach stack for each Champion with a ranged base attack in the formation.
-Each stack increases the damage of these Champions by $(amount)%, stacking multiplicatively."}, "id": 1390,
+Each stack increases the damage of these Champions by $(not_buffed amount)%, stacking multiplicatively."}, "id": 1390,
     "flavour_text": "",
     "graphic_id": 18022,